-(a) Represents PPA contractual term or remaining term from the date of acquisition.

-(b) Solar renewable energy credit hedges are in place, in lieu of PPAs, through 2025.
+(a) Represents PPA contractual term or remaining term from the date of acquisition. (b) Solar renewable energy credit hedges are in place, in lieu of PPAs, through 2025. (c) Projects have generally not been pledged as security for project debt financing.

-(c) Projects have generally not been pledged as security for project debt financing. (d) Projects are financed with tax equity.
+(c) Projects have generally not been pledged as security for project ueur interioring. (d) Projects are financed with tax equity.
 See Note P to the First Quarter Financial Statements